anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Matthew 3.13-17** is Matthew's account of the baptism of Jesus, with 'the Spirit of God' descending on him, and 'a voice from heaven' saying, 'This is my Son, the Beloved, with whom I am well pleased.' **Isaiah 42.1-9** says, 'Here is my servant, whom I uphold, my chosen, in whom my soul delights'. **Psalm 29** is about the 'voice of the Lord'. **Acts 10.34-43** speaks of 'how God anointed Jesus of Nazareth with the Holy Spirit' (as Peter shares the gospel with a Gentile, reflecting the Epiphany season).
+* **Matthew 3.13-17** is Matthew's account of the baptism of Jesus, with 'the Spirit of God' descending on him, and 'a voice from heaven' saying, 'This is my Son, the Beloved, with whom I am well pleased.' **Isaiah 42.1-9** continues in Isaiah, and says, 'Here is my servant, whom I uphold, my chosen, in whom my soul delights'. **Psalm 29** is about the 'voice of the Lord'. **Acts 10.34-43** speaks of 'how God anointed Jesus of Nazareth with the Holy Spirit' (as Peter shares the gospel with a Gentile, reflecting the Epiphany season).

 ## Epiphany 2

 Year A

 * **1 Corinthians 1.1-9** begins a series covering almost all of 1 Corinthians 1-3.
 Paul gives thanks for the grace of God that has been given to the church in Corinth.
-* **John 1.29-42** has John (the Baptist) saying of Jesus, 'Here is the Lamb of God who takes away the sin of the world', reflecting the Epiphany season, adding that 'he was before me'. **Isaiah 49.1-7** has the 'servant' saying, 'The Lord called me before I was born', and the Lord saying to his servant, 'I will give you as a light to the nations, that my salvation may reach to the end of the earth'. **Psalm 40.1-12** (EV: 1-11) has the speaker saying, 'Lo, I come.
+* **John 1.29-42** has John (the Baptist) saying of Jesus, 'Here is the Lamb of God who takes away the sin of the world', reflecting the Epiphany season, adding that 'he was before me'. **Isaiah 49.1-7** continues in Isaiah, and has the 'servant' saying, 'The Lord called me before I was born', and the Lord saying to his servant, 'I will give you as a light to the nations, that my salvation may reach to the end of the earth'. **Psalm 40.1-12** (EV: 1-11) has the speaker saying, 'Lo, I come.
 In the scroll of the book it is written of me that I should do your will, O my God'.

 ## Epiphany 3

+Year A

+* **1 Corinthians 1.10-18** continues the series in 1 Corinthians 1-3 (without a gap), and is about divisions in the church.
+* **Matthew 4.12-23** is the beginning of Jesus' ministry, in 'Galilee of the Gentiles'. **Isaiah 9.1-4** continues in Isaiah, and is quoted in the Gospel reading, including: 'The people ... in darkness have seen a great light'. **Psalm 27.1, 4-12** (EV: 1, 4-9) says, 'The Lord is my light and my salvation'.

 ## Epiphany 4*